DFE-Digital/teaching-vacancies-design-history/app/posts/2022-05-10-middle-leader-analysis.md

 ---
 title: Middle leader analysis
 description: Analysis of middle leader categorisation
 date: 2022-05-10
+tags:
+  - searching_for_a_job
 ---

 The middle leader job role is being used when listing vacancies and is working well when being used.
 However, we are seeing a number of false negatives of vacancies where we would expect a vacancy to be categorised under middle leader, but is instead being categorised otherwise.